 She took a step forward then reached out and took his hand.
 He shifted his grip and laced their fingers together.
 She wasn’t positive, but she thought she could feel his pulse where their wrists were pressed together.
 It comforted her more than she cared to admit.
 He was still an ass, but she could admit–at least to herself–she was glad he’d followed her into the library’s basement.

 They trudged through the growing shadows.
 No matter how quickly they moved, they couldn’t seem to catch up with the figure in the distance.
 She glanced at Eoin.
-His mouth was set in a firm line, and the red of his shirt looking more and more like the color of drying blood in the waning light.
-She’d never considered herself particularly squeamish–she’s pierced her own nose, for fuck’s sake–but for some reason, the comparison unsettled her, leaving her vaguely queasy.
+His mouth was set in a firm line, and the red of his shirt looked more and more like the color of drying blood in the waning light.
+She’d never considered herself particularly squeamish–she’d pierced her own nose, for fuck’s sake–but for some reason, the comparison unsettled her, leaving her vaguely queasy.

 The movement ahead of them ceased.
 Or maybe it was just getting too dark to see clearly, but they kept moving.
 Hollis tried to ignore the evening noises in the forest.
-The few leaves that still clung to branches rustled in the growing breeze, and twigs snapped behind them as if something was following them.
+The few leaves that still clung to branches rustled in the growing breeze, and twigs snapped behind them as if something were following them.
 And gaining.

 Hollis walked a little faster, and Eoin picked up the pace as well until they were running, dodging trees and leaping over underbrush and logs.
 He yanked her around a particularly huge trunk, and they both skidded to a halt.

 A heavy wooden door stood in between two huge oaks.
 There was no other structure–no walls–no building.
 Nothing attached to it.
 Just a door.
 Still clasping hands they each leaned to the side and peered around it.
-The only thing they were each other’s faces.
+The only thing they saw were each other’s faces.
 She suspected her expression mirrored his wide-eyed, open-mouthed shock.

 Moving her attention back to the front of the door, she studied it.
 Tarnished brass markers spelled out 5C, barely visible against the aged wood.
 Near the outer edges, there were rectangular sections of varnish missing, as if someone had affixed something to it with scotch tape and had later carelessly removed it, taking bits of the finish with it.